 - The garden frog is a predator of many common garden pests.
 They eat many of the things that annoy you in your garden and help keep a healthy eco-balance.
 Mosquito larvae, sow bugs and caterpillars are quite a treat for these tailless amphibians.

 - Plants, especially vegetables, benefit from frogs as well.
-Frogs will forage on the decaying outer leaves of many plants, which helps the plant remain healthy.
+They will forage on the decaying outer leaves of many plants, which helps the plant remain healthy.
 These leaves are usually not fit for human consumption anyway, so it means less work for you in the long run.

 - If you have children, frogs provide a great opportunity for education.
 Frogs are fascinating creatures that kids love to watch and interact with.
 Since garden frogs are harmless, having them in your garden is the perfect opportunity to teach young children about wildlife and the proper treatment of animals.

-Now let’s talk about how to attract those frogs to take up residence.
+Now let’s talk about how to attract those little green creatures to take up residence.
 One of the best ways to attract frogs to your garden is to create a small frog pond.
 The moister your garden is, the more hospitable it will be to frogs and they will move right in.
 A frog pond should not be too deep, have plenty of plant cover for protection and hiding, and contain still spots for breeding and laying eggs.
 You could even add a few fish to your pond, but make sure they are ones that don’t find frog eggs to be a delicacy.

 It’s okay if building a frog pond isn’t an option.
-As long as there’s plant life and a water source of some sort (a birdbath, or even a bucket of water that’s accessible) frogs will find your garden hospitable.
+As long as there are plant life and a water source of some sort (a birdbath, or even a bucket of water that’s accessible) frogs will find your garden hospitable.
 You can even add a few toad abodes (small ceramic houses for frogs and toads) here and there for housing.
 Make your own toad abode by turning a flowerpot upside down and propping it up with a rock.
 Place it in a shady place and watch the frogs flock to your garden.